 A detailed explanation of the entry requirements can be found on the Routes into Teaching page.

 Which schools are involved in the Doncaster ITT Partnership?

 There are a wide range of Primary and Secondary schools are already involved in the Doncaster ITT Partnership but the current Lead Schools are:

 - Lead School for the Primary ‘Partners in Learning’ Teaching School Alliance – which has almost 100 member schools

-- Doncaster’s largest Secondary school, is Lead School for the ‘DRAFTTS’ Alliance representing the majority of Doncaster’s larger Secondary schools
+- One of Doncaster’s largest Secondary schools, is Lead School for the ‘DRAFTTS’ Alliance representing the majority of Doncaster’s Secondary schools and Academies